gettis-gh/gettis-gh/README.md

 * 🎨 Fullstack JS/TS developer, mainly.

 * 🔭 Currently working on:
+  > These repositories are outdated and abandoned, I've been having no time to update my github.
   - **Getti's Car Game** - A sandbox and social car game. *(public project)* [Check the repo](https://github.com/gettis-gh/gettis-cg)
   - **Getti's TicTac** – An experimental game inspired by TicTacToe. *(private project)*
   - **Getti's Chat** – An experimental chat exploring new ways to communicate. *(public project)* (paused for now — planning to improve it soon)